Kartaverse/OpenDisplayXR/docs/guides/Using_Blender_with_OpenXR_3D_Displays.md

 ![Blender Shortcut](Images/blender_image6.png)

 8\.
 After Blender has finished loading, select the "Edit \> Preferences" menu item.
 In the "Blender Preferences" window, click on the Add-ons sidebar item.
-Then enable the checkbox by the "3D View: VR scene Inspection" addon.
+Then enable the checkbox by the "VR Scene Inspection" addon.

 ![Blender Prefs](Images/blender_image14.png)